Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/production/deployment-topologies/db-backed.md

 ![Traditional Architecture Diagram](/assets/images/products/kubernetes-ingress-controller/topology/db-backed-traditional.png)

-{{ site.kic_product_name }} will send configuration to a random {{ site.base_gateway }} instance, which writes the configuration to the database.
+{{ site.kic_product_name }} sends configuration to a random {{ site.base_gateway }} instance, which writes the configuration to the database.
 All other nodes read the configuration from the database.

 ## Hybrid Mode